susanBuck/notes/05_Laravel/Behat.md

 	Then I should see "Welcome"
 ```

 The first part, after `Feature:` is just a general description for you.
-The `Secenario:` part is the important part of this file.
+The `Scenario:` part is the important part of this file.

 Once your feature/scenario is complete, try running it: